-When it comes to developing training programs for security awareness, 98% of organizations report that they have this type of program in place.
+When developing training programs for security awareness, 98% of organizations report that they have this type of program in place.
 However, the level of effectiveness of these programs varies widely.

 - Formal training: About 64% of companies report conducting formal training that involves either an in-person class or a computer-based training program.

 - Simulated attacks: About 30% of companies report using simulated phishing attacks as the only means of training for employees.
-(The other 6% of companies report using a variety of other techniques.)
+(The other 6% of companies report using various other techniques.)